tock/tock/doc/Mutable_References.md

 `TakeCell` and `OptionalCell` are quite similar, but the key differentiator is the `Copy` bound required for items to use some of the methods defined on `OptionalCell`, such as `map()`.
-The `Copy` bound enables safe "reentrant" access to the stored value, because multiple accesses will be operating on a copy of the stored item.
+The `Copy` bound enables safe "reentrant" access to the stored value, because multiple accesses will be operating on different copies of the same stored item.
 The semantic difference is the name: a `TakeCell` is designed for something that must literally be taken, e.g. commonly a buffer that is given to a different subsystem in a way not easily captured by the Rust borrow mechansims (commonly when a buffer is